Business Economics (MSc)Back

 See the College Calendar (MSc Business Economics) for further details on content and modules.

 Why Choose This Course

-The quality of the course can be gauged from the fact that in both 2010 and 2011, an MSc Business Economics student won the Accenture Leader of Tomorrow Award.
+The quality of the course can be gauged from the fact that our graduates have won the Accenture Leader of Tomorrow (LOT) Award on two occasions.
 The Accenture award is open to all final-year and postgraduate students from across Ireland, and aims to identify innovative and entrepreneurial young talent in order to foster Ireland’s next generation of leaders.

 Skills and Careers Information

 - working to deadlines in producing analyses, reports and presentations to professional standards

 - ability to interpret economic data and events

 - ability to explain complex issues to non-specialists

 - application of economic tools and concepts to the business world

 The course has an excellent employment track record and every year, our graduates pursue challenging careers in the private and public sectors.
 MSc graduates have obtained employment in a wide range of areas at home and abroad, including management consulting, the financial and banking sectors, the private sector, the public sector, research institutes, and the education sector.